Blond Angel case: Reactions

-Several non-governmental organizations concerned with the problems of the Romani used the case to demonstrate the presence of negative stereotypes and prejudices against them in European society.
-Dezideriu Gergely, head of the Budapest-based European Roma Rights Centre (ERRC), pointed out that not all Romani are dark-skinned, and that some are light-skinned and green-eyed, and deplored the effect of the propagation of hostile prejudice in the Irish case.
-The Center denounced the generalizations that fuel the stigmatization of the community in many European countries.
+Several non-governmental organisations concerned with the problems of Romani used the case to demonstrate the presence of negative stereotypes and prejudices against them in European society.
+Dezideriu Gergely, head of the Budapest-based European Roma Rights Centre (ERRC), pointed out that not all Romani are dark-skinned, and that some are pale-skinned and green-eyed, and deplored the effect of the propagation of hostile prejudice in the Irish case.
+The ERRC denounced the generalisations that fuel the stigmatisation of the community in many European countries.

 Kondylia Gogou, responsible for Greece and Cyprus at Amnesty International, accused the Greek media of encouraging misinformation and discrimination by claiming that Romani cannot integrate.
-On the occasion of its 2014 report on racist violence against Romani in Europe, the organization looks back at the case, which it credits with bringing their treatment in Greece to the fore.
-The media's lack of interest, once it had been established that the child was Romani, is seen as "an emblematic sign of hostility and rejection towards an already marginalized community".
+On the occasion of its 2014 report on racist violence against Romani in Europe, the human rights organisation looked back at the case, which it credited with bringing their treatment in Greece to the fore.
+The media's lack of interest, once it had been established that the child was Romani, was seen as "an emblematic sign of hostility and rejection towards an already marginalized community".

-Regarding the two Irish "blond angels", in a report published in July 2014, Children's Ombudsman Emily Logan concluded that racial profiling had indeed taken place, that the suspicions of abduction had no basis other than preconceived ideas endorsed under the influence of the media hysteria surrounding the Greek case, and that no immediate urgency justified the actions taken.
+Regarding the two Irish cases in a report published in July 2014, Children's Ombudsman Emily Logan concluded that racial profiling had indeed taken place, that the suspicions of abduction had no basis other than preconceived ideas endorsed under the influence of the media hysteria surrounding the Greek case, and that no immediate urgency justified the actions taken.
 Both families received official apologies from the authorities concerned.
 Subsequently, training to prevent any form of discrimination or ethnic profiling was introduced in the national police force, the Garda; in October 2015, the parents of the Athlone boy, who took legal action against the Ministry of Justice, the Garda Commissioner and the State, were awarded 60,000 euros in damages for negligence, arbitrary imprisonment and emotional harm.